Glass in Society Project

 The Glass in Society project aims to introduce teachers and school children to glass, glass technology, its uses and behaviour, as well as frequently to bring an understanding of composite technology into their education for the first time.
 The project allows students to earn a Crest Award, which is a national accreditation scheme designed to recognise achievement in science and technology.

 In the Isle of Wight a Glass in Society project was run between 2006 and 2011 and touched the lives of thousands of children who live on the island.
 The project introduced children to the modern uses of Glass Fibre by encouraging students to research and understand all the new composite materials and the benefits that they bring to marine design.

 In the Midlands Glass in Society projects are supported by a grant from the 29th May 1961 Charitable Trust.
-Over the years we have seen the successful completion of a number of projects.
+Over the years we have seen the successful completion of a number of projects across the country.
 For example:

 - Kingswinford School in Dudley became the first state school in Britain with their own observatory.

 - The Blue Coat CE School in Coventry investigated how glass could be used in treating cancer, by attempting to make different types of glass and testing which of these could sustain temperatures of 40°C for the longest.

 The Glass Sellers Company works in collaboration with the Association for Science Education (ASE) to deliver our projects around the country.

 For more information on the Glass in Society Project contact email@example.com